mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ]
 ```

 Alright, you can see the most expensive course comes first, and the least expensive course comes last.
 Beautiful.
 I told you that there is another way to write the query.
 So instead of the *in* operator, we can use the *or* operator.
 So we want all these courses to be published.
 So *isPublished* is the required part.
 Now, for *tags*, they should either be *frontend* or *backend*.

 So I'm going to break this into two parts, for the first part, we're only going to have the *isPublished* criteria.
 After that, we use the *or* method.
 Now what JavaScript construct can we use to store multiple values. multiple Objects?
-We use an *array*, right?
-So we
+We use an *array*.
+And for an *or* operator, we need multiple operants right?
+So we pass an array, in this array we need two objects, two filtering objects.
+So, here's the first one, we set *tags* to *frontend*, and another similar object, we set *tags* to *backend*.